Last Updated on: 6th November 2022, 03:28 am

 Transportation – This includes all costs to get to each destination and fly back to the U.S. in November.
 It also includes the cost to travel within each city and the cost of a rental car for two weeks in Byala, Bulgaria.

 Supplies – The largest cost here was a MacBook Air and accessories for $1,000.
 It is included as a travel cost because we would not have bought it if we weren’t traveling since we had a perfectly good desktop computer at home.
 This category also includes $350 for shoes and hiking boots.
 You can’t put a price tag on foot comfort.
-Clothing, in general, is not included, but if something was purchased specifically because we were traveling it is included.
+Clothing, in general, is not included, but if something was purchased specifically for traveling, it is included.
 We also spent $54 to mail several items home from Strasbourg.
 According to other nomads, it is not uncommon to take too much when you start out.

 Telephone – This was for the purchase of SIM cards and any additional charges we incurred using our AT&T international day plan.
 It does not include our base cost for AT&T since this is not directly related to travel.

 Other items – We spent $200 for laundry for those times when we did not have a washer in our apartment, $200 in currency exchange costs due to the dollar being weaker than the Euro, and $100 in money lost to theft.

 Three items contributed to this overage: The cruise, our short trip to London, and moving around too much during the second half of our eight months abroad.

 In deciding to take a two-week cruise from the U.S. to Europe to begin our adventure, we made the conscious choice to spend the extra money.
 Even though the cost of $4,300 for fifteen days was more than double our budget, we are glad we did it.